Our School Day

-The children begin their day/sessions in their classes – we have 5 class groups in total, all named after varying ‘pond-life’ minibeasts and amphibians – the register will be taken by a class teacher.
+The children begin their day/sessions in their classes – we have 5 class groups in total, all named after varying minibeasts – the register will be taken by a class teacher.
 Each of our class groups has 4 teachers and each child will have a designated ‘key-teacher’ but will get to know each of their 4 teachers equally well.
-After the register has been taken a ‘Circle Time’/assembly will take place, this is held by Claire in the hall for our older children and in their separate smaller classrooms for the younger children.
+After the register has been taken a ‘Circle Time’/assembly will take place, this is held by Claire, our school head, in the large hall classroom for the older children and in their smaller classrooms for our younger children.
 During ‘Circle Time’ we talk about plans for the day and any topics that we are covering, we sing a selection of topical songs and perhaps a story will be told or performed.
 The children then return to their class groups where they will have a teacher led activity and then move into free choice of a child led activity.

 If it is your class day for Forest School then they will leave after ‘Circle Time’ and walk to our Forest School area to spend the morning/afternoon there.

 The classrooms are set out so that there are always interesting corners for the children, including books, painting and drawing.
 We have two outside classrooms to aid the children’s knowledge and understanding of the world, which each class tries to use everyday.
 Each day both the garden and the playground will be used – whatever the weather!
 The children plant flowers and vegetables in the garden and monitor their growth.
 When the vegetables are ready, we use them for cooking (and to supplement ‘break’ food) in our school kitchen, so that the children gain a greater knowledge of where our ‘healthy’ foods come from.

 We are working toward our ‘Gold Award’ winning healthy school.